Islamabad: Construction and development

 When Pakistan gained independence in 1947, the southern port city of Karachi was its provisional national capital.
-In 1958, a commission was constituted to select a suitable site near Rawalpindi for the national capital with particular emphasis on location, climate, logistics, and defence requirements, along with other attributes.
-After extensive study, research, and a thorough review of potential sites, the commission recommended the area northeast of Rawalpindi in 1959 which was used as provisional capital from that year on.
+In 1958, a commission was constituted to select a suitable site near Rawalpindi for the national capital, with particular emphasis on location, climate, logistics, and defence requirements, along with other attributes.
+After extensive study, research, and a thorough review of potential sites, the commission recommended the area northeast of Rawalpindi in 1959 which was used as the provisional capital from that year on.
 In the 1960s, Islamabad was constructed as a forward capital for several reasons.
 Karachi was also located at the southern end of the country along the Arabian Sea.
 Pakistan needed a capital that was easily accessible from all parts of the country.
-Karachi, a business centre, was also considered unsuitable partly because of intervention of business interests in government affairs.
+Karachi, a business centre, was also considered unsuitable partly because of the intervention of business interests in government affairs.
 The newly selected location of Islamabad was closer to the army headquarters in Rawalpindi and the Pakistani-administered sectors of the disputed Kashmir in the north.

-A Greek firm of architects, led by Konstantinos Apostolos Doxiadis, designed the master plan of the city based on a grid plan which was triangular in shape with its apex towards the Margalla Hills.
+A Greek firm of architects, led by Konstantinos Apostolos Doxiadis, designed the master plan of the city based on a grid plan that was triangular in shape, with its apex towards the Margalla Hills.
 Islamabad was touted by Pakistani legislators as their counterpart to Chandigarh, whose modernism they envied and with which it shares conceptual similarities.
 The capital was not moved directly from Karachi to Islamabad; it was first shifted temporarily to Rawalpindi in the early 1960s and then to Islamabad when essential development work was completed in 1966.

+Islamabad has been a part of Punjab Province ever since, though it is a federally administered capital territory.
+The latest official political map of Pakistan released in 2020, as well as many older official maps, shows it as part of Punjab Province.

-In 1981, Islamabad separated from Punjab province to form Capital Territory.
-Such world-renowned architects as Edward Durell Stone and Gio Ponti have been associated with the city's development.
+Such world-renowned architects such as Edward Durell Stone and Gio Ponti have been associated with the city's development.

 Recent history

 The Rawalpindi-Islamabad Metrobus was built in 2015 to connect Islamabad with neighbouring Rawalpindi.

-Islamabad has attracted people from all over Pakistan, making it one of the most cosmopolitan and urbanised cities of Pakistan.
+Islamabad has attracted people from all over Pakistan, making it one of the most cosmopolitan and urbanized cities in the country.
 As the capital city it has hosted numerous important meetings, such as the South Asian Association for Regional Cooperation summit in 2004.

-The city suffered damage from the 2005 Kashmir earthquake which had a magnitude of 7.6.
-Islamabad has experienced a series of terrorist incidents including the July 2007 Siege of Lal Masjid (Red Mosque), the June 2008 Danish embassy bombing, and the September 2008 Marriott bombing.
-In 2011, four terrorist incidents occurred in the city, killing four people, including the murder of the Punjab Governor Salmaan Taseer.
+The city suffered damage from the 2005 Kashmir earthquake, which had a magnitude of 7.6.
+Islamabad has experienced a series of terrorist incidents, including the July 2007 Siege of Lal Masjid (Red Mosque), the June 2008 Danish embassy bombing, and the September 2008 Marriott bombing.
+In 2011, four terrorist incidents occurred in the city, killing four people, including the murder of Punjab Governor Salmaan Taseer.

-Construction of the Rawalpindi-Islamabad Metrobus, the region's first mass transit line, began in February 2014 and was completed in March 2015.
+The construction of the Rawalpindi-Islamabad Metrobus, the region's first mass transit line, began in February 2014 and was completed in March 2015.
 The Rawalpindi Development Authority built the project at a cost of approximately Rs.
-24 billion, which was shared by both the Federal government and the provincial government of Punjab.
+24 billion, which was shared by both the federal government and the provincial government of Punjab.